-In addition to above defaults in repayment of financial facilities and payment of interest, there were event of defaults and cross defaults in debt facility agreements, certain procedural lapses with regards to customers making direct payments to the vendors for maintaining continuity of OMS operations of their projects and delay in submission of documents.
+In addition to above defaults in repayment of financial facilities and payment of interest, there were event of defaults and cross defaults in debt facility agreements, certain procedural lapses with regards to customers making direct payments to the vendors and a lender for maintaining continuity of their respective project execution and delay in submission of documents.
 On implementation of the Resolution Plan, there is waiver of existing defaults, events of defaults and penal interest and charges and waiver of right to recompense in accordance with MRA dated March 28, 2013 till effective date.